-The Long Gaze Back
+The Long Gaze Back – 29 February

 ‘Gleeson directs her gaze back like a literary archaeologist who has excavated the archives and unearthed treasures for the short story lover’s delight.’
 Ann O’Neill

 The Long Gaze Back is an exhilarating anthology of thirty short stories by some of the most gifted women writers Ireland has ever produced.
 Taken together, the collected works of these writers reveal an enrapturing, unnerving, and piercingly beautiful mosaic of a lively literary landscape.
 Spanning four centuries, The Long Gaze Back features eight rare stories from deceased luminaries and forerunners, and 22 new unpublished stories by some of the most talented Irish women writers working today.
 The anthology presents an inclusive and celebratory portrait of the high calibre of contemporary literature in Ireland.

 These stories run the gamut from heartbreaking to humorous, but each leaves a lasting impression.
 They chart the passions, obligations, trials and tribulations of a variety of vividly-drawn characters with unflinching honesty and relentless compassion.